sree7k7/tf_vnet_vpn_lgw_bastion/README.md

 3. Update the parameter values and execute: *terraform apply*

 **Note**: If fails, try to execute: **terraform init -upgrade** on terminal and execute cmd: **terraform apply --auto-approve**.

 4. Verify the connection:
    - Navigate to Virtual Network Gateway.
    - Click: BGP peers status (shown in below pic)
   ![diagram](/pic/BGP_peer_verify.png)
   - And navigate to connections and check status.

+5. Connect the VM using bastion host.
+   - username: demousr
+   - passowrd: Password@123

+6. Reachout the destination vm using private ip.